Build failure under Mac OS X 10.3.9

 But I still do not understand what the compiler is trying to do here and why it doesn't get the Iptcdatum and IptcKey constructors right.

-#5 Updated by Andreas Huggel about 9 years ago
+#5 Updated by Andreas Huggel over 9 years ago

 ~993: Apparently, this is "C++'s most vexing parse":